Skip to main content

 Domande frequenti

-"Elenco clienti Epstein rilasciato da...?" è un mercato predittivo su Polymarket con 2 possibili esiti dove i trader comprano e vendono azioni in base a ciò che credono accadrà.
-L'esito attualmente in testa è "30 giugno" a 3%, seguito da "31 dicembre" a 0%.
+"Elenco clienti Epstein rilasciato da...?" è un mercato predittivo su Polymarket con 5 possibili esiti dove i trader comprano e vendono azioni in base a ciò che credono accadrà.
+L'esito attualmente in testa è "31 ottobre" a 21%, seguito da "December 31" a 0%.
 I prezzi riflettono probabilità aggregate in tempo reale.
-Ad esempio, un'azione quotata a 3¢ implica che il mercato assegna collettivamente una probabilità di 3% a quell'esito.
+Ad esempio, un'azione quotata a 21¢ implica che il mercato assegna collettivamente una probabilità di 21% a quell'esito.
 Queste quote cambiano continuamente man mano che i trader reagiscono a nuovi sviluppi e informazioni.
 Le azioni nell'esito corretto possono essere riscattate per $1 ciascuna alla risoluzione del mercato.

 Le regole di risoluzione per "Elenco clienti Epstein rilasciato da...?" definiscono esattamente cosa deve accadere affinché ogni esito venga dichiarato vincitore — comprese le fonti di dati ufficiali utilizzate per determinare il risultato.
 Puoi consultare i criteri completi di risoluzione nella sezione "Regole" di questa pagina sopra i commenti.
 Ti consigliamo di leggere attentamente le regole prima di fare trading, poiché specificano le condizioni precise, i casi limite e le fonti che regolano come viene risolto questo mercato.